-The default is '-fbranch-count-reg', enabled when '-fstrength-reduce' is enabled.
+The default is '-fbranch-count-reg'.

 -fno-function-cse

 Do not put function addresses in registers; make each instruction that calls a constant function contain the function's address explicitly.

 This option results in less efficient code, but some strange hacks that alter the assembler output may be confused by the optimizations performed when this option is not used.